actions-marketplace-validations/carolyn-sun_simple-lang-stats/README.md

 <img src="https://sls.carolyn.sh/carolyn-sun?style=transgender" />

-## Environment Variables
+## Deployment

 These are only relevant when deploying your own worker.

 - `GITHUB_TOKEN`: Your GitHub personal access token.
-This is required to access the GitHub API.
+This is required to access the GitHub API. `Repo` should be granted.
 - `ENABLE_PRIVATE_ACCESS`: Set to `true` to include private repositories in the statistics.
 Defaults to `false`.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https%3A%2F%2Fgithub.com%2Fcarolyn-sun%2Fsimple-lang-stats)